tensorlayer/TensorLayer/docs/user/get_start_model.rst

 Save and restore model
 =======================

-We provide two ways to save and restore models
+We provide two ways to save and restore models.

 Save weights only
 ------------------